-This article is part of the “Logistics of the Future” series, where we look at the best logistics startups today.
+This article about the best last-mile delivery startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 It is the last step in the supply chain but likely the most important: last-mile delivery.
 Delivery from the transport hub to the shipment’s final destination has become one of the major focus points for logistics companies as more and more people head online to buy their goods.
 In fact, e-commerce is expected to hit $1.35 billion in sales by 2018, an increase of 28.8 percent from 2013.
 Quick delivery direct to door is no longer something that is “nice to have”, it is a customer expectation from the online shopping.
 But meeting such expectations has become an expensive operation with last-mile delivery comprising more than 50 percent of total shipping costs.
 People want their goods and they want them now.